hdShang/arxiv-daily/docs/cs-CV/2025-05-26/papers/250520498v2-controltac-force-and-position-controlled-tactile-data-augmentation-w.md

 ---
 layout: default
-title: ControlTac: Force- and Position-Controlled Tactile Data Augmentation with a Single Reference Image
+title: "ControlTac: Force- and Position-Controlled Tactile Data Augmentation with a Single Reference Image"
 ---

 # ControlTac: Force- and Position-Controlled Tactile Data Augmentation with a Single Reference Image